vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 - Deploys a virtual container host named `vch1` to the cluster `cluster1` in datacenter `dc1`.
 - Uses a distributed port group named `vic-bridge` for the bridge network.
 - Designates `datastore1` as the datastore in which to store container images, the files for the virtual container host appliance, and container VMs.
-- Uses the `--no-tlsverify` option to implement TLS authentication with self-signed untrusted certificates, with no client verification.

 <pre>vic-machine<i>-darwin</i><i>-linux</i><i>-windows</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1